Teaching at Columbia

 Student Services Online (SSOL) is the information system of record for student data; at the end of the term grades must be submitted to SSOL.

 For courses offered by the Faculty of Arts and Sciences, teaching assistants are drawn from Ph.D. students in the Graduate School of Arts and Sciences.
-GSAS Graduate Student Teaching Guidelines; for other courses, please refer to the appropriate school policy.
+GSAS offers general resources for graduate student instructors.
+For other courses, please refer to the appropriate school policy.

 Columbia University Libraries

-The Columbia Libraries System offers a number of services to support teaching, including specialists (organized by discipline and region) who can advise students on research projects; subject guides; workshopson technological tools to facilitate research; and copyright advisory, among others.
+The Columbia Libraries System offers a number of services to support teaching, including specialists who can advise students on research projects; subject guides; workshops on technological tools to facilitate research; and copyright advisory, among others.

 The Libraries also administers a number of centers promoting digital learning and scholarship: